 Chlorine is the most common chemical used to treat water.
 It is used to disinfect water and is part of the sanitation process for sewage and industrial waste.
 Chorine may be commonly used, but is also a serious contaminant.
 Chlorine has a valuable use in sanitizing water, but it is also a chemical, and one your body doesn’t need.
 Chlorine treated water kills bad bacteria, but it also kills good bacteria.
 This can be a problem for someone’s overall health and wellness.

 Chloramine is a combination of chlorine and ammonia.
-Although water filtration plants typically use the safest form known as monochloramine (NH2C1), chloramines exists in two other forms called dichloramine (NHCl2), and trichloramine (NCl3).
+Although water filtration plants typically use the safest form known as monochloramine (NH2C1), chloramines exist in two other forms called dichloramine (NHCl2), and trichloramine (NCl3).
 Experts state that monochloramine may inadvertently convert into one of the more dangerous forms, depending on pH value, temperature, turbulence, and the chlorine to ammonia ratio.

-The U.S. Environmental Protection Agency (EPA) requires water utilities to control levels of regulated disinfection byproducts, and allows each water utility to choose the most effective approach of disinfecting water as long as it meets EPA standards.
+The U.S. Environmental Protection Agency (EPA) requires water utilities to control levels of regulated disinfection byproducts and allows each water utility to choose the most effective approach of disinfecting water as long as it meets EPA standards.

 A collaborative research project with the University of Texas School of Engineering helped Aquasana become an industry leader in developing water filtration products that effectively reduce chloramine contamination.
-Among these products are the groundbreaking chloramine-reducing filter pitcher system, the Clean Water Machine, the AQ-5300 under-the counter system and the EQ-400 whole-home system.
+Among these products are the groundbreaking chloramine-reducing filter pitcher system, the Clean Water Machine, the AQ-5300 under-the-counter system and the EQ-400 whole-home system.

 5) Industrial chemicals

 Industry is a huge source of water pollution.
-Many industrial facilities use freshwater to carry away waste from plant and into our water systems.
+Many industrial facilities use freshwater to carry away waste from a plant and into our water systems.
 Industrial waste often contains many toxic compounds that damage the health of aquatic animals and those who eat them.
 Some toxins in industrial waste may only have a mild effect whereas others can be fatal.

-Aquasana’s NSF Certified drinking water filters remove over 77 harmful contaminants from water including chlorine, chloramines, pharmaceuticals, herbicides, pesticides, industrial solvents, lead, asbestos, and mercury while preserving healthy minerals like calcium, magnesium and potassium.
+Aquasana’s NSF Certified drinking water filters remove over 77 harmful contaminants from water including chlorine, chloramines, pharmaceuticals, herbicides, pesticides, industrial solvents, lead, asbestos, and mercury while preserving healthy minerals like calcium, magnesium, and potassium.
 From whole house, to countertop, to under counter and our newest addition: our filter bottle, we have a variety of price points and options to meet every need.